sdv-dev/SDV/docs/user_guides/timeseries/par.rst

    This is because the serialized model contains **no information about the original data**, other than the parameters it needs to generate synthetic versions of it.
-This means that you can safely share this ``my_model.pkl`` file without the risc of disclosing any of your real data!
+This means that you can safely share this ``my_model.pkl`` file without the risk of disclosing any of your real data!

 Load the model and generate new data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The file you just generated can be send over to the system where the synthetic data will be generated.
+The file you just generated can be sent over to the system where the synthetic data will be generated.
 Once it is there, you can load it using the ``PAR.load`` method, and then you are ready to sample new data from the loaded instance: